europeana/api2/README.md

 ## Deploy
 To deploy your instance you can use the Docker files in `docker/compose` folder.
 This image contains Tomcat only.
-However at the moment we do not have a Mongo database, Solr engine, mail server and object storage provider in Docker yet (last 2 are optional).
+However at the moment we do not have a Mongo database or Solr engine in Docker yet.

 The addresses and login credentials of all these services are specified in the europeana.properties file located in the /api2/api2-war/src/main/resources/ folder.
 For the moment you still need to fill in all the 'REMOVED' values (login